Milos Raonic into round of 16 at Western & Southern Open | CBC Sports

 Milos Raonic into round of 16 at Western & Southern Open

-Canada's Milos Raonic has advanced to the round of 16 at the Western & Southern Open.
+Milos Raonic advanced to the round of 16 at the Western & Southern Open before fellow Canadians Felix Auger-Aliassime and Denis Shapovalov were eliminated on Monday.

-Raonic, from Thornhill, Ont., beat Great Britain's Daniel Evans 6-3.
-7-5 in a second-round match at the opening tournament in the ATP Tour's restart on Monday.

 Raonic, ranked 30th, rode his big serve to victory against the world No. 28.